jaanga/terrain-viewer/readme.md

 ## Three Demos

-For an applied use ( newest version ) of this technology see: [FGx Plane Spotter]( http://fgx.github.io/fgx-plane-spotter/index.html )
+For an applied use ( and newest versions ) of this technology see: [FGx Plane Spotter]( http://jaanga.github.io/fgx-plane-spotter/index.html )

 Three more quite different ways of viewing the Terrain data: